IgniteUI/igniteui-angular/ROADMAP.md

 1. Design update of Combo Component
 2. Design update of Input Component
-3. Desugn update of List Component
+3. Design update of List Component

 ## Going down the road